When do molecular polaritons behave like optical filters?: Introduction

 In an attempt to deepen this understanding at the recent 2023 Strong Coupling with Organic Molecules (SCOM) Conference held in La Jolla, California, an important discussion came into the limelight: the field must draw a clear divide between phenomena that can be understood solely through the language of classical optics, and those that go beyond this description.
 Amidst this and similar discussions, a curious revelation has emerged: consistently, classical linear optical descriptions like transfer matrix methods~\cite{zhu1990vacuum,schubert1996polarization,yariv2007photonics,nemet2020transfer} elucidate many experimental findings~\cite{herrera2020molecular,simpkins2023control,wright2023rovibrational}, even in the realm of nonlinear spectroscopy~\cite{dunkelberger2016modified,wei2018nonlinear1,delpo2021polariton,renken2021untargeted,cheng2022molecular,hirschmann2023role}.
 This raises the question: How can classical linear optics capture so many phenomena attributed to molecular polaritons?
 Furthermore, does the success of the classical treatment imply that the language of cavity quantum-electrodynamics is unnecessary under certain circumstances relevant to polariton chemistry?

-This perspective endeavors to provide a succinct yet comprehensive account of a class of molecular polaritonic phenomena that can be understood through the use of classical linear optics.
-Drawing from our own work~\cite{yuen2023linear} and the seminal works of Keeling \textit{et al.}~\cite{cwik2016excitonic,zeb2018exact}, we begin by establishing a theoretical framework for understanding linear polaritonic spectra in the limit $N\to\infty$, or the large-$N$ limit, where $N$ is the number of molecules coupled to each photon mode.
+This review endeavors to provide a succinct yet comprehensive account of a class of molecular polaritonic phenomena that can be understood through the use of classical linear optics.
+First, a theoretical framework is established to understand the linear polaritonic spectra in the limit $N\to\infty$, or the large-$N$ limit, where $N$ is the number of molecules coupled to each photon mode (equivalently, when {single-molecule} light-matter coupling can be neglected).
+In this limit, the molecular-polariton absorption spectrum can be expressed as the overlap between the polariton transmission and bare molecular absorption spectra, resembling an optical-filtering behavior.
 In the regime where the polaritonic transmission and bare molecular absorption spectra are well separated in frequency, we make a connection to classical transfer matrix methods, demonstrating the agreement between the large-$N$ limit and classical linear optics.
-We then connect this frequency domain picture to the dynamical perspective offered by the recently developed Collective dynamics Using Truncated Equations (CUT-E) method~\cite{perez2023simulating,perez2023frequency}.
+We then connect this frequency domain picture to a dynamical perspective.